DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 Name | Properties | Description
 -----|------------|------------
-PagingPanel.Container | [GroupingPanelContainerProps](#groupingpanelcontainerprops) | A component that renders a group panel container.
+GroupingPanel.Container | [GroupingPanelContainerProps](#groupingpanelcontainerprops) | A component that renders a grouping panel container.
-PagingPanel.Item | [GroupingPanelItemProps](#groupingpanelitemprops) | A component that renders a group panel item.
+GroupingPanel.Item | [GroupingPanelItemProps](#groupingpanelitemprops) | A component that renders a grouping panel item.
-PagingPanel.EmptyMessage | [GroupingPanelEmptyMessageProps](#groupingpanelemptymessageprops) | A component that renders an empty group panel message.
+GroupingPanel.EmptyMessage | [GroupingPanelEmptyMessageProps](#groupingpanelemptymessageprops) | A component that renders an empty grouping panel message.

 If you specify additional properties, they are added to the component's root element.